Samsung/Universum/doc/additional_commands.rst

 Universum in non-CI mode has the following differences from default mode:

-* does not require most of :doc:`build parameters <args>` - especially the VCS-related ones
+* It does not require most of :doc:`build parameters <args>` - especially the VCS-related ones.
-* does not :doc:`report build results <code_report>` to any code review system
+* It does not :doc:`report build results <code_report>` to any code review system.
-* works with sources 'in place', without copying
+* It works with sources 'in place', without copying.
-*  automatically :ref:`cleans the artifact folder <clean_artifacts>` before the build
+* It automatically :ref:`cleans the artifact folder <clean_artifacts>` before the build.

 .. argparse::
     :module: universum.__main__